 Health & Wellness: The goal of the winter sports season is to foster an appreciation of fitness, sports, and living a healthy lifestyle.
 Activities may include flag football, basketball, pickleball, volleyball, and cardio kick-boxing.
 For approximately 10 weeks, students have one health and wellness lesson in place of a physical education class each week.
 This comprehensive curriculum has been developed to closely follow national health and sexuality curriculum standards.
 Each topic has been carefully selected to serve the developmental level of the students.

 Advisory facilitates students’ development of caring, creative, and competent approaches toward academics and relationships.
 Mixed-grade groupings provide an opportunity for mentorship, leadership, and collaboration across the two Junior High grades.
 Advisors facilitate group conversations dealing with specific topics such as team building, character and integrity, healthy habits, diversity, organization, and transitions.
 Advisors also meet with students one-on-one and conference about academic and social areas.

 Opportunity Period allows students to self-select into an activity of choice during the school day.
-Recent options include Far Brook’s Upper School Orchestra, Green Team (leading the community in environmentally sustainable practices), book club, School newspaper, art, chess, and knitting.
+Recent options include Far Brook’s Upper School Orchestra, book club, School newspaper, art, chess, and knitting.

 After School Programs

-- Mentoring: Mentoring in the After-School Program is an opportunity for Junior High students to volunteer as helpers in the Lower School After-School Program classes (cooking, art, music, sports, etc.).
+- Mentoring— Mentoring in the After-School Program is an opportunity for Junior High students to volunteer as helpers in the Lower School After-School Program classes (culinary arts, music, art, sports, etc.).
 This gives our older students a chance to interact with and guide the younger students.
-The Junior High students can choose their own after-school activity, such as Homework Club, and also spend time as a mentor for the younger students.
+The Junior High students can choose their own after school activity, such as Homework Club, and also spend time as a mentor for the younger students.

 - On Friday evenings in January and February, Ski Club offers all levels of skiers an opportunity to ski and snowboard on Shawnee Mountain.